csmir/CSF.NET/README.md

 ### 🔗 Virtual base class to support freely overriding all results:

-Every single method inside the `CommandStandardizationFramework` is virtual and can be overwritten if desired to change results or rewrite certain steps inside the pipeline.
+Every single method inside the `CommandFramework` is virtual and can be overwritten if desired to change results or rewrite certain steps inside the pipeline.

 ### 💡 Support for overriding context, module & framework:

-`ICommandContext` can be implemented in your own way, as it by itself serves as just a parsing tool.
+`IContext` can be implemented in your own way, as it by itself serves as just a parsing tool.
 You can add a number of application-unique properties that are populated at creation.
 Because of how context's are created, it is easy to implement your own constructors and populate values from your own codebase.

 ### 💉 Dependency injection: